Seneca’s thoughts on revenge

-Most philosophers get it wrong about revenge, and Seneca (4 BC-65 AD) was no exception.
-In his dialogues titled “On Anger” and “On Clemency,” he recommended to forget injury and insult, and abandon the idea of revenge.
+Most philosophers get it wrong about revenge, and Seneca was no exception.
+In his essays titled “On Anger” and “On Clemency,” he recommended to forget injury and insult, and abandon the idea of revenge.

-Seneca gave convoluted arguments against revenge.
+Seneca gave extensive arguments against revenge when conceived as warlike.
 He said that, if we seek revenge, we’ll become “slaves to our passions.”
-He also categorized revengeful individuals as irrational, short-sighted, and self-destructive.
+He categorised revengeful individuals as irrational, short-sighted, and self-destructive.

-His dialogue “On Anger” goes as far as calling the revenge “an emotional plague” that has inflicted vast damage in history.
-He calls for abandoning all revengeful attempts and thoughts.
+His essay “On Anger” shows the problems generated by revenge, which I would categorise as an emotional plague that has inflicted vast damage in history.
+Seneca calls for letting go of revengeful attempts and thoughts.

 Was Seneca right in his admonitions?
 His condemnation of revenge is similar to the Christian doctrine.
 We can regard him as a precursor or fellow traveller of Christianity in this respect.